elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - open economies mean countries can temporarily spend more than they produce (via imports)
 - desired investment does not have to equal desired saving when foreign sector is involved
 - When saving > investment, lend in international market (current account surplus).
 When saving < investment, international borrower (current account deficit)
+- The current account indicates how much is available for net foreign lending
+  - It is essentially the net payments/income transferred from and to

 ### Balance of Payments